 - Geo-block bypass: It may sometimes work for shorter-term access to region-locked content, but the servers are often overloaded or blocked by streaming platforms.
 Long-term reliability is unlikely.

 In short, Touch VPN is not the best tool for streaming or gaming where reliability matters.
 If those are your goals, a reputable paid VPN with fast servers and streaming-optimized locations will serve you much better.
+How to disable vpn or proxy on Windows, macOS, iOS, Android, routers, and browsers for quick unhook and reconnect 2026

 Alternatives worth considering in 2025